 Expat-friendly mortgage lenders in the UK

 Most UK housebuyers get their mortgage from one of the many retail banks operating in the country.
 There are several UK banks and building societies offering both fixed-rate and variable mortgages.
-These include:
+You can find a list of banks in our article on banking in the UK.

 Finding a mortgage adviser in the UK